Ben-G/Talks/Safer_Swift_Values_360iDev_08_15/Slides/swiftvalues.md

 ^
 - This indirection is helpful, because the ActionCreator receives a reference to the current state and the dispatcher
 - This means the ActionCreator can decide which action to create based on the current state and it can also dispatch delayed actions
+- This is the simplest possible example of an action creator
+- Synchronization action creator is more complex, dispatches after callback instead of returning an action

 ---